ovh-ux/ovh-chatbot/tools/README.md

 4. Provide all the translations files needed based of the generated translation file: `translations/apiai_fr.json`

+5. Update the translations

-5. Set the `APIAI_COOKIE` environment variable, how to do it:
+6. Set the `APIAI_COOKIE` environment variable, how to do it:
     - Login to api.ai.
     - Open the developer tools.
     - Go to https://console.api.ai/api-client/user/.